-- An International Advisory Council
+An International Advisory Council

-- A Senior Management Team which serves to advise the Executive Director
+> - A Senior Leadership Team which serves to advise the Executive Director

+>

-LPI’s headquarters is located in Uppsala (Sweden) and consists of: the Administration/ and Finance Unit, the Knowledge and Learning Unit, Swedish Engagement, and the Executive Director.
-LPI has offices located in Addis Ababa (Ethiopia), Nairobi (Kenya), Khartoum (Sudan) and in Bukavu with a liaison office in Kinshasa (DRC).
+> LPI’s headquarters is located in Uppsala (Sweden) and consists of: the Administration/ and Finance Unit, the Knowledge and Learning Unit, Swedish Engagement, and the Executive Director.
+LPI has offices located in Addis Ababa (Ethiopia), Nairobi (Kenya), Khartoum (Sudan) and in Bukavu (DRC).